Skelly85/ml-project-air-pollution/README.md

-# ML project
-This is a notebook on our ML project for predicting air pollution in African cities.
-We are still cleaning things up, please come back in a week or so :-)
-27.4.2023

-Topic: Prediction PM10 concentrations based on weather conditions in African cities.
+# Machine Learning Project: Predicting Air Pollution in African Cities
+In this project, we aimed to predict PM2.5 concentrations based on weather conditions in various African cities.
+Our team developed a model using Suport Vector Machine algorythms, achieving a final F1 Beta score of 0.69.
+The project was completed as part of the neuefische Data Science Bootcamp in February 2023.

+## Team
+- Stephen Kelly
+- Christopher Hedemann
-Team: Christopher Hedemann, Stephen Kelly, Sarah Wiesner
+- Sarah Wiesner
-Bootcamp: neuefische Data Science 01/2023
+Bootcamp: neuefische Data Science 02/2023

+## Data Source

+Our data was sourced from the [Zindi - Urban Air Pollution Challenge](https://zindi.africa/competitions/zindiweekendz-learning-urban-air-pollution-challenge)

 ## Contents

 This repository contains the Jupyter notebook [ML project](./ml_project_notebook.ipynb) as its main item.
 In this notebook, all the data work, including cleaning, analysis, modelling and visualization is collected.

 Furthermore, you can find the [presentation](./presentation.pdf) given within the neuefische DS bootcamp.
+## Repository Structure

+- `ml_project_notebook.ipynb`: Main Jupyter notebook containing all data work, including cleaning, analysis, modelling, and visualization.
+- `presentation.pdf`: Presentation given within the neuefische DS bootcamp.
+- `requirements.txt`: Required packages and dependencies.
+- `data`: Directory containing data files.
+- `models`: Directory containing saved models.

-## Requirements and Setup
+## Setup & Usage

 - pyenv
 - python==3.9.8